ytakefuji/covidlag/README.md

 # covidlag
+covidlag is available in public and can be installed by the PyPI package command (pip).
+The detailed is under review.

 Data science is useful to investigate the progression of the pandemic.
 This repository proposes a new tool covidlag for analyzing a lag time between infection peaks and death peaks.